Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 ![Settings for OAuth 2.0 - based authentication.](../../../.gitbook/assets/image%20%2817%29.png)

 Click "_Request Token_".
-This will kick-off an OAuth 2.0 "Implicit Grant" which redirects you to login form of the aedifion Identity Provider within a browser-like window directly within Postman.
+This will kick-off an OAuth 2.0 "Implicit Grant" which redirects you to the login form of the aedifion Identity Provider within a browser-like window directly within Postman.
 Enter your credentials and login.
 You will be redirected back to Postman.

 Having successfully logged-in, the obtained token will be displayed on the right, and a list of all \(previously\) obtained tokens on the left.
 Just close this window for now.